tserg/jlite-compiler/README.md

 # Overview

-Compiler for JLITE (toy Java language) to Python.
+Compiler for JLITE (toy Java language) to ARM assembly implemented in Python.

 ## Introduction